 We encourage journalists to use positive language about autism and to check that copy is in line with the following guidelines.
 Includes guidelines at the bottom of the page on the correct pronunciation of 'Asperger'.

-[Some individuals may refer to themselves in this way, however]
+(Note: some individuals may refer to themselves in this way, however)

-(Note: The term ASD is the most widely accepted across all audiences but many people prefer the term 'autism spectrum condition' because it avoids the negative connotations of 'disability' or 'disorder'.)
+(Note: The term ASD is used by many people but some prefer the term 'autism spectrum condition' or 'on the autism spectrum' because it avoids the negative connotations of 'disability' or 'disorder'.)

 |Asperger syndrome is a mild/rare form of autism